-It’s awfully easy to make and you will need just five ingredients you likely already have in your pantry, but Ven Pongal — a khichdi of rice and lentils made this time of year to celebrate the harvest festival in south India — is a treat to savor and remember.
+It's easy to make and you will need just five ingredients you likely already have in your pantry, but Ven Pongal -- a khichdi of rice and lentils made this time of year in south India to celebrate the harvest festival -- is a treat to savor and remember.
 A vegan, gluten-free, soy-free recipe, can be nut-free.

 'Tis the season to eat Pongal, a rice and lentil dish from the culinarily gifted Indian state of Tamil Nadu.

 January is the month when Tamilians celebrate Pongal, the harvest festival.
 This is a four-day affair and it involves lots of good eats, including two namesake dishes made with the newly harvested rice and lentils, one sweet and the other savory.
 The sweet pongal, with jaggery added to it, is called sakkarai pongal or chakkara pongal.
 The savory kind, the one I have for you today, is called ven pongal.

 Although it enjoys the status of "festival food," Ven Pongal is also homely comfort food.
 It is food you can eat year-round, for breakfast, for lunch, for dinner, or for a snack -- "tiffin," as Tamilians would call it.
 It's easy to make and easy to digest.
 And it tastes amazing.

 All you need to make it, besides the rice and lentils, are a handful of ingredients, including cumin seeds, peppercorns, ginger and cashew nuts.
 The spices offer not just flavor but also warmth to the body during the winter months (although the joke goes that Tamil Nadu is hot in the winter months and hotter in summer).

 One more key ingredient in Pongal is ghee.
 Oodles of it, because the ghee here is not just the medium for the tempering, it's also an important flavor agent.